Bohmian quantum mechanics revisited: Bohmian Dirac's equation

 or by using the relation $\vec{v}=\frac{\vec{\nabla}S}{m}$ in eq.(38) yields

 The second equation in eq.(39) implies that the probability (amplitude) is time independent.
 The first equation in eq.(40) suggests that the Dirac total energy in the classical world is given by $E_D=\frac{p^2}{m}\pm mc^2$.
+The first equation in Eq.(39) implies that $S\propto -\beta\, mc^2t$\,, where the eigenvalues of $\beta$ are $\pm\,1$; and the second equation implies that $R=const.$